netdata/netdata/collectors/systemd-journal.plugin/README.md

 echo 0001 >serial

 3. Specify the Common Names for both the server and the clients (server who will push its journal logs).
    How each a client will reach the centralized the server?
-For instance if you want to reach them via public IP or DNS
+For instance if you want to reach them via public IP or DNS.
+   There is a 1:1 correlation among the elements of `CLIENT_CNS`, `CLIENT_IPS` and `CLIENT_DNES`, if you want to omit a field, replace it with a placeholder string.
+You can also omit the DNSes but keep in mind to also omit the field `DNS:$SERVER_DNS` when you are signing the client certificates.

 ```sh
 SERVER_CN="myserver.example.com"